geoffrowland/moodle-editor_atto-chemistry/README.md

 Then visit the Admin notifications page of your Moodle to complete the installation.

-After installation you need to complete the following steps
+After installation you need to complete the following steps:

 1. Add chemistry to Administration > Site administration > Plugins > Text editors > Atto HTML editor > Atto toolbar settings > Toolbar config, to give, for example: